iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 Changes to templates
 --------------------

-For example, we have `email.html.twig` which takes the place of `swiftmail.html.twig` which we use to wrap the _body_ of our simplenews messages in a 600px wide table.
+To start with, for example, we have `email.html.twig` which takes the place of `swiftmail.html.twig` which we use to wrap the _body_ of our simplenews messages in a 600px wide table.
-(Please leave a comment if you have better ideas and know whether Microsoft email clients still need html tables to define a lowest common denominator of email client formatting, but we based this  I think from a helpful Mailchimp blog post):
+(Please leave a comment if you have better ideas for markup here and know whether Microsoft email clients still need html tables to define a lowest common denominator of email client formatting, but we based this  I think from a helpful Mailchimp blog post):

 ```html
 <!DOCTYPE html>